USPTO Examiner KENDALL BENJAMIN R - Art Unit 2896

 Interview Effectiveness

-Conducting an examiner interview provides a +19.0% benefit to allowance rate for applications examined by KENDALL, BENJAMIN R. This interview benefit is in the 66% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +10.2% benefit to allowance rate for applications examined by KENDALL, BENJAMIN R. This interview benefit is in the 43% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness